 Acquaintance 1: Tallulah

-When she hears these words, Tallulah will be suddenly struck by a new steely resolve to achieve the perfect figure.
-She says “After I finish these delicious Pringles, I will start working out, and I’m going to do it regularly from now on.
-Then all the boys will want me and they’ll line up to ask for my number.”
+When she hears these words, Tallulah will suddenly be struck by a new steely resolve to achieve the perfect figure.
+She will say ‘After I finish these delicious Pringles, I will start working out, and I’m going to do it regularly from now on.
+Then all the boys will want me and they’ll line up to ask for my number.’
 (Her low self-esteem moments don’t last very long).